Mário Jardel: Cherno More

 On 27 June 2010, Jardel arrived in Varna, Bulgaria in order to negotiate terms with Bulgarian club Cherno More Varna.
 A day later, on 28 June 2010, Jardel signed a one-year contract with the Sailors and was officially presented as a new signing of the club.
 Jardel was welcomed by 300 fans at his presentation at the Ticha Stadium.
 He made his new club debut on 17 July, in a friendly match against Romanian side Victoria Brăneşti, with the match ending in a 2–2 draw.

 Jardel made his competitive debut for the Sailors during the 2010–11 season on 7 August 2010 in a 0–2 away loss against Lokomotiv Plovdiv, coming on as a substitute for compatriot Marco Tiago.
 In the next round of A PFG Mário played 26 minutes as a substitute for a 1–0 home win against Akademik Sofia.
 On 31 October 2010, he scored his first goal for the Bulgarian team, scoring the only goal in a 1–0 victory over Lokomotiv Sofia.

 On 28 November 2010, it was reported that Jardel had left Cherno More, in part due to concerns pertaining to the cold weather conditions in Bulgaria.

 Atlético Rio Negro Clube

-On 21 December 2010, it was reported that Jardel signed a one-year deal with Atlético Rio Negro Clube from Manaus, Amazonas.
+On 21 December 2010, it was reported that Jardel signed a one-year deal with Rio Negro from Manaus, Amazonas.